-The Company's collateral is managed by a function within the Operations Division which reviews exposure calculations, makes margin calls with relevant counterparties, and ensures subsequent settlement of collateral movements.
+The Company's collateral is managed by certain functions within the Company which reviews exposure calculations, makes margin calls with relevant counterparties, and ensures subsequent settlement of collateral movements.
 The Company monitors the fair value of the collateral on a daily basis to ensure that our credit exposures are appropriately collateralised.

-When the Company does not have sufficient visibility into a counterparty's financial strength or when it believes a counterparty requires support from its parent, the Company may obtain third-party guarantees of the counterparty's obligations.
+When the Company does not have sufficient visibility into a counterparty's financial strength or when it believes a counterparty requires support from its parent company, the Company may obtain third-party guarantees of the counterparty's obligations.